nansencenter/sea_ice_drift/README.md

 A computationally efficient, open source feature tracking algorithm, called ORB, is adopted and tuned for retrieval of the first guess sea ice drift from Sentinel-1 SAR images.
-Pattern matching algorithm based on MCC calculation is used further to retriev sea ice drift on a regular grid.
+Pattern matching algorithm based on MCC calculation is used further to retrieve sea ice drift on a regular grid.

 ## References: